 Spring Rotation/Fellowship begins.

-Student should check in with WBUR’s Iris Adler about who will mentor summer project.
+Student check-in with WBUR’s Iris Adler about summer project.

-Proposal for creative project is sent to Prof. Donohue or other faculty member for approval.
+Proposal for creative project is sent to Prof. Donohue.